subadhra-srinivas/Udacity_Fsnd_Log_Analysis_Project/README.md

 **SetUp:**

-1.Install Vagrant and Virtual Box.
+1.Install Vagrant and Virtual Box.</br>
-2.Download or clone the repository https://github.com/udacity/fullstack-nanodegree-vm.
+2.Download or clone the repository https://github.com/udacity/fullstack-nanodegree-vm.</br>

 **To Run:**